 Our courses are organized around a clearly defined conceptual framework that combines general education and nursing education.
 Nursing courses correlate classroom and clinical instruction in community agencies.

-Please review the Nursing 101 Costs Sheet for beginning costs for the first nursing course.
+Please review the Nursing 101 Costs Sheet (updated for Fall 2016) for beginning costs for the first nursing course.
 These costs are subject to change; however, the document will give you a basic understanding of the costs for the first semester.

 There are two options for a Licensed Practical Nurse (LPN) to advance to the associate degree nursing program.
 An LPN may apply for admittance into the traditional day program upon receiving credit for the first nursing course, NSG 101 Nursing Practice I and would be allowed to start with Semester III, NSG 210 Medical Surgical Nursing I. Another option is the admittance into the non-traditional LPN to ADN Bridge Program which allows for additional articulation credit given upon completion of NSG 197 Transition to ADN course allowing the student to enter the final year of the ADN program.
 There may be some courses within the LPN to ADN Bridge Program which are offered in a non-traditional, evening/weekend/online format.
 Either program will prepare an LPN to graduate with the Associate in Applied Science in Nursing Degree and be eligible to apply to the National Council Licensure Examination for Registered Nurses (NCLEX-RN).